AuraOne / Resources / AI Workforce

 A benchmark vendor starts with tests.
 It can rank models.
 That is useful, but a leaderboard is not an audit trail for the work that produced the next model.

 A lab needs all three surfaces tied together.
 The reviewer profile must connect to the work item.
 The work item must connect to the evaluation.
-The evaluation must connect to the release gate.
-The release gate must connect to a regression bank that remembers what failed before.
+The evaluation must connect to the launch check.
+The launch check must connect to a regression bank that remembers what failed before.

 If those records live in four systems, the lab is not buying specialization.
 It is buying seams.